Arnold Schwarzenegger: 1982–2003: Breakthrough and established action star

 Schwarzenegger's commercial peak was his return as the title character in Terminator 2: Judgment Day (1991), which was the highest-grossing film of the year.
 Film critic Roger Ebert commented that "Schwarzenegger's genius as a movie star is to find roles that build on, rather than undermine, his physical and vocal characteristics."
 In 1993, the National Association of Theatre Owners named him the "International Star of the Decade".
 His next film project, the 1993 self-aware action comedy spoof Last Action Hero, was released opposite Jurassic Park, and did not do well at the box office.
 His next film, the comedy drama True Lies (1994), was a popular spy film and saw Schwarzenegger reunited with James Cameron.

 That same year, the comedy Junior was released, the last of Schwarzenegger's three collaborations with Ivan Reitman and again co-starring Danny DeVito.
 This film brought him his second Golden Globe nomination, this time for Best Actor – Motion Picture Musical or Comedy.
-It was followed by the action thriller Eraser (1996), the Christmas comedy Jingle All The Way (1996), and the comic book-based Batman & Robin (1997), in which he played the villain Mr. Freeze.
+Around this time, Schwarzenegger was offered a lead role in the well received, box office hit The Rock but turned it down, a decision he came to regret in the decades that passed.
+He ultimately choose to make Eraser (1996), the Christmas comedy Jingle All The Way (1996), and the comic book-based Batman & Robin (1997), in which he played the supervillain Mr. Freeze instead.
 This was his final film before taking time to recuperate from a back injury.
 Following the critical failure of Batman & Robin, his film career and box office prominence went into decline.
 He returned with the supernatural thriller End of Days (1999), later followed by the action films The 6th Day (2000) and Collateral Damage (2002), both of which failed to do well at the box office.
 In 2003, he made his third appearance as the title character in Terminator 3: Rise of the Machines, which went on to earn over $150 million domestically (equivalent to $ million today).

 In tribute to Schwarzenegger in 2002, Forum Stadtpark, a local cultural association, proposed plans to build a 25 m Terminator statue in a park in central Graz.
 Schwarzenegger reportedly said he was flattered, but thought the money would be better spent on social projects and the Special Olympics.

-Retirement
+2004–2010: Hiatus

 His film appearances after becoming Governor of California included a three-second cameo appearance in The Rundown and the 2004 remake of Around the World in 80 Days.
 In 2005, he appeared as himself in the film The Kid & I. He voiced Baron von Steuben in the Liberty's Kids episode "Valley Forge".
-He had been rumored to be appearing in Terminator Salvation as the original T-800; he denied his involvement, but he ultimately did appear briefly via his image being inserted into the movie from stock footage of the first Terminator movie.
-Schwarzenegger appeared in Sylvester Stallone's The Expendables, where he made a cameo appearance.
+He had been rumored to be appearing in Terminator Salvation as the original T-800; he denied his involvement, but he ultimately did appear briefly via his image being inserted into the movie from stock footage of the first Terminator film.
+Schwarzenegger appeared in Sylvester Stallone's The Expendables (2010), where he made a cameo appearance.